Horticulture Highlight: Taxus

 Taxus cuspidata, Japanese yew, may be a small tree or large shrub capable of growing 10′-50′ tall with flat, dark green, pointed leaves about one inch long and 1/8” wide.
 Most yews are dioecious meaning there are separate male and female plants each with inconspicuous flowers in the spring.
 If successfully fertilized the female flowers will produce a modified seed cone in autumn, each about ½ inch in diameter and containing a single seed surrounded by a soft red berry-like structure called an aril.
 These arils, which are not poisonous, are eaten by thrushes, waxwings and other birds.
 The Japanese yew is very cold hardy; categorized USDA zone 4-7, it withstands full sun to shade, and it can tolerate heavy pruning, which results in it being an ideal choice for topiary.

-This horticultural favorite was introduced to the West from Japan in 1862 by Dr. George Rogers Hall (1820-1899) of Bristol, Rhode Island.
+This horticultural favorite was introduced to the United States from Japan in 1862 by Dr. George Rogers Hall (1820-1899) of Bristol, Rhode Island.
 A physician from the Harvard Medical School’s (HMS) class of 1846 he likely studied under Dr. Jacob Bigelow (1786-1879), Mount Auburn’s founder who taught materia medica for forty years 1815-1855, at HMS.
 Dr. Hall transitioned to become a China trader and later lived for two years in Yokahama, Japan where, in his garden, he assembled numerous Japanese species, many unknown to the U. S. or Europe.
 A cultivated variety, Taxus cuspidata ‘Nana’, the dwarf Japanese yew which grows only 4′-12′ tall is actually the yew most planted (over 280) in our landscape.

 Taxus baccata, English yew, native to Europe, northwestern Africa, northern Iran and southwest Asia is a small to medium-sized tree 30′-60′ tall with leaves, flowers and fruits similar to those described above but is a bit less cold hardy, categorized USDA zones 5-7.
 A relatively slow grower this is a species which speaks to annals of time as well as our landscape.
 Many a British churchyard includes English yews surviving from mediaeval days.
 As the oldest living plant species in Europe, ages from 1500 to 2000 years-old are documented.
 This yew has long been associated with longbows, an early weapon.
 In 1991, in the Tyrolean Alps of Italy, a frozen male body dated to be 5300 years-old was found together with a bow made of yew wood and a quiver full of arrows.